ariedel-cern/GridUtilityScripts/README.md

 Check integrity of local files copied from the Grid.

 ### Merge.sh
-Merged local files run by run.
+Wrapper script around the macro with the same name.
+Merge local files run by run.

+### Reterminate.sh
+Wrapper script around the macro with the same name.
+Reterminate local files after merging.

+### ComputeWeights.sh
+Wrapper script around the macro with the same name.
+Compute weights from merged files run by run.

 ### KillAllJobs.sh
 Kill all jobs which are not in DONE state.
 Nice for wrapping up the analysis.